Lynn Compton

+Lynn Davis "Buck" Compton (December 31, 1921 – February 25, 2012) was an American jurist, law enforcement officer, and United States Army officer during World War II, serving as a paratrooper in "Easy Company" of the 506th Infantry Regiment within the 101st Airborne Division.

+After the war, he joined the Los Angeles Police Department and later the Los Angeles County District Attorney's office, where he rose to the position of chief deputy district attorney.
+He acted as the lead prosecutor in the trial of Sirhan Sirhan for the Assassination of Robert F. Kennedy.
+He was eventually appointed as an associate justice on the California Court of Appeal.

+Compton's World War II exploits were depicted in the 1992 book Band of Brothers by historian Stephen E. Ambrose, and the 2001 HBO miniseries of the same name, in which Compton was portrayed by Neal McDonough.

 Early life

 Compton was born in Los Angeles, California.
 Early on, he gave himself the nickname "Buck" due to feeling that Lynn was a name better suited to a girl.
 His mother Ethel worked for movie studios and a young Compton worked as an extra in films.
 He was thrown off the set of Modern Times after angering the film's star Charlie Chaplin.
 He was an athlete at the University of California, Los Angeles (UCLA), being named an all-conference catcher and All-American selection in 1942.
 Among his baseball teammates was Jackie Robinson.
 Compton was later inducted into the UCLA Baseball Hall of Fame.
 He majored in physical education, with a minor in education.
-He joined the Phi Kappa Psi Fraternity in 1940.
-He also played with the UCLA football team in the 1943 Rose Bowl game on January 1, 1943.
+He joined the Phi Kappa Psi fraternity in 1940.
+He also started at guard with the UCLA football team in the 1943 Rose Bowl game on January 1, 1943.